manuelcanga/rapidopress/README.md

 # RapidoPress
 RapidoPress is a fork of WordPress.
 Rapido is minimalist and is focused on the development of web portals and web applications.

+**IMPORTANT** Spanish language by default.
+You can change it if you remove  "$wp_local_package" line in includes/init/version.php file before installation

 ## RapidoPress doesn't have...

 *   Multisites support